tube42/tweeny/README.rst

 .. image:: http://tube42.github.io/tweeny/notween.gif

 This might be exactly what you want.
 But the sudden jump from point 1 to point 2 could also be extremly boring...
-Something it is much nicer to the eye to **animate** these values from current value to goal value during a number of frames
+Something it is much nicer to the eye to **animate** this movement from current value to goal value during a number of frames

 .. image:: http://tube42.github.io/tweeny/tween.gif